 Which businesses are eligible?

-- Demonstrable fall in income due to the COVID-19 crisis of more than 50% in recent months when compared with the same period in 2019
+- A demonstrable fall in income due to the COVID-19 crisis of more than 50% in recent months when compared with the same period in 2019

-- Businesses which occupy a commercial property, or part of a commercial property, with a rateable value or annual rent or annual commercial mortgage payments between £51,000 and £101,000
+- Businesses which occupy property, or part of a property, with a rateable value or annual rent or annual commercial mortgage payments between £51,000 and £101,000

 How much is the grant worth?